Do RV heights include the rooftop Air Conditioner? What is the average exterior height of a travel trailer?

 While keeping the level straight, the person on the ladder can then drop the tape measure down to the second person standing on the ground.
 The person on the ground can gently pull the tape measure taught to reduce any slack in the tape, then confirm the height measurement.

-Take multiple measurements, 2 or 3, to confirm the height of your RV.
+Take multiple measurements, 2 or 3 times at least, to confirm the height of your RV.
 This will ensure your measurements are the same or similar each time for a more accurate height.

 ✳️ Looking for a Travel Trailer Under 2,500 Pounds?
 Check Out Our List!